RubyLearning/blog/content/post/2010/12/18/rubyists-and-companies-i-am-thankful-for-in-2010.md

 ---
-title: Rubyists and Companies I am thankful for in 2010
 author: Satish Talim
+categories:
+- General
 date: 2010-12-18
 layout: post
 permalink: /2010/12/18/rubyists-and-companies-i-am-thankful-for-in-2010/
+tags:
+- Ruby
+- Rubyists
 thesis_description:
 - Rubyists and Companies, RubyLearning is thankful for in 2010.
 thesis_keywords:
 - Ruby,Rubyists
+title: Rubyists and Companies I am thankful for in 2010
 topsy_short_url:
-  -
-categories:
-  - General
-tags:
-  - Ruby
-  - Rubyists
+- null
 ---

 <div>
   <p>
     As 2010 comes to a close, I would like to thank the following awesome people and companies.